TheoremReach/AndroidSDK/README.md

 For additional information, please see the [TheoremReach Android SDK Integration](https://theoremreach.com/docs/android).

 ## v3.3.3
-- Fixed error in onReceivedSslError
+- Fixed cleartext error that can occur on new Pixel devices

 ## Setup